-I write content in your voice for your blog, website, or marketing materials through a collaborative process that builds on your own writing/speaking style and personality.
+I write content in your voice for your website or blog through a collaborative process that builds on your own writing/speaking style and personality.
 Following payment in full, the content belongs entirely to you and you will be considered its author.

 What are the benefits of using a ghostwriter?

 Many therapists understand the value of organic-sounding and unique website content but feel that they don’t have the time or skills to create this type of content from scratch on their own.
 The content I create for you will be unique to your therapy practice; I never recycle previous client work.

 Will I have to meet with you in person?

 Not at all.
 Many projects can be completed entirely through email.
 I’m based in Greensboro, NC, and I’m certainly open to collaborating with Triad-area business owners, but most of my writing clients live in other regions of the United States.